 Budapest, the majestic capital city of Hungary, is where most people start when exploring the country.
-It’s easy to see why, given that its striking architecture, thermal baths, and ruin pubs each appeal to different types of visitors, ensuring there’s always things to do for tourists.
+It’s easy to see why, given that its striking architecture, thermal baths, and ruin bars each appeal to different types of visitors, ensuring there are always things to do for tourists.

-The cute town of Szentendre is one of the most classic Budapest day trips.
-Found just north of Budapest along the Danube River, Szentendre is known for its artistic flair.
+The cute town of Szentendre makes for one of the classic Budapest day trips.
+Found just north of Budapest along the Danube River, the town is known for its artistic flair.
 The best way to see the city is to simply take a stroll through its narrow streets, admiring all the colorful Baroque houses and picture-postcard cobblestone lanes.
-As you explore you’ll find countless craft shops and galleries that have been the lifeblood of Szentendre earning it the nickname the “Artist’s Village”.
+As you explore, you’ll find countless craft shops and galleries that have been the lifeblood of Szentendre, earning it the nickname the Artists’ Village.
 Also, don’t miss its wonderful promenade along the Danube, further adding to the town’s pretty scenery.
 Szentendre perfectly captures the Bohemian spirit of the 18th and 19th centuries and is a wonderful spot if you’re seeking inspiration of your own.

 Getting there: Szentendre is just a short trip from Budapest, with frequent buses and trains making the trip.
 Trains take 40 minutes, while buses take around 25 minutes.
 Of course, if you want to be shown around, you’ll want to go with a guided tour.

-Right up against the border with Slovakia, the charming city of Esztergom is another popular destination for day tours from Budapest.
+Right up against the border with Slovakia, the charming city of Esztergom is another popular destination for a day trip from Budapest.
 Sitting along the Danube, Esztergom is one of Hungary’s oldest cities and was even the country’s capital many years ago.
-Begin a visit at the Esztergom Basilica which is not only the head of the Catholic church in Hungary, but also the tallest building in the country.
-Aside from that, it’s also a spectacular Neoclassical building.
-Just down from the basilica you’ll come across Esztergom Castle with a museum now hosted inside the old Royal Palace.
-Also closeby is the city’s Christian Museum, home to an impressive collection of medieval religious art.
+Begin a visit at the Esztergom Basilica, which is not only the head of the Catholic church in Hungary but also the tallest building in the country; aside from that, it’s also a spectacular neoclassical building.
+Just down from the basilica, you’ll come across Esztergom Castle with a museum now hosted inside the old Royal Palace.
+Also nearby is the city’s Christian Museum, home to an impressive collection of medieval religious art.

-Getting there: To get from Budapest to Esztergom you can take one of the regular buses or trains, both of which take roughly an hour.
-The easiest way to include other stops like Szentendre and Visegrad though is on a guided tour of the region.
+Getting there: To get from Budapest to Esztergom, you can take one of the regular buses or trains, both of which take roughly one hour.
+The easiest way to include other stops like Szentendre and Visegrád, though, is on a guided tour of the region.

 3. Lake Balaton

 Particularly popular in summer, Lake Balaton is one of the best places to visit in Hungary.
-Since Hungary is landlocked, this is their version of the seaside.
-Many travelers start in the spa town of Balatonfüred which is known for its thermal springs and 18th century villas that line its avenues.
-Next is the Tihany Peninsula, shared between a nature reserve and the small village of Tihany as it juts out into the lake.
-The village is most famous for the beautiful Tihany Benedictine Abbey which dates back to 1055.
-And the views of Lake Balaton from up there aren’t bad either.
+Since Hungary is landlocked, this is the Hungarian version of the seaside.
+Many travelers start in the spa town of Balatonfüred, which is known for its thermal springs and the 18th-century villas that line its avenues.
+Next is the Tihany Peninsula, shared between a nature reserve and the small village of Tihany that juts out into the lake.
+The village is most famous for the beautiful Tihany Benedictine Abbey dating to 1055.
+The views of Lake Balaton from up there aren’t bad either.
 With more time, consider heading down to the town of Szigliget to see the hilltop Szigliget Fortress.

 Getting there: Where you decide to go on Lake Balaton will determine how easy it is to get there by public transport.
-Balatonfüred is probably the easiest place to reach with buses and trains taking around 2 hours to get there.
-A more carefree approach is to simply visit on a guided tour instead.
+Balatonfüred is probably the easiest place to reach with buses and trains, and takes around two hours to get there.
+A more carefree approach is to simply visit on a guided tour.

 4. Gödöllő Palace

-Getting there: Located just outside the city, local buses and trains regularly go from Budapest to Gödöllő Palace.
-Buses take 30 minutes, while trains take a little less than 1 hour.
-Alternatively, take a guided tour to learn more about the palace and Sissi.
+Getting there: Located just outside Budapest, local buses and trains regularly go to Gödöllő Palace.
+Buses take 30 minutes, while trains take a little less than one hour.
+Alternatively, take a guided tour to learn more about the palace and “Sissi.”

 Although the name Kecskemét probably won’t be familiar to you, this city in central Hungary is a destination you won’t soon forget.
-Start in the historic center of the city on the main square where you’ll immediately be surrounded by striking landmarks.
+Start in the historic center on the main square, where you’ll immediately be surrounded by striking landmarks.
 It’s here that you’ll see the undeniably magnificent City Hall that boasts an ornate art nouveau design.
-After seeing the two nearby churches, take some time to explore the city’s downtown area and uncover its splendid baroque architecture.
-It’ll then be time to leave the city behind for the Puszta or Pannonian Steppe, home to traditional farms and the horsemen that live there.
+After seeing the two nearby churches, take some time to explore the city’s downtown area and uncover its splendid Baroque architecture.
+It’ll then be time to leave the city behind for the Puszta or Pannonian Steppe, home to traditional farms and the horsemen who live there.
 There you’ll get to see the horses in action and go for a ride, all the while enjoying a bit of the local cuisine.

-Getting there: Hourly trains travel from Budapest to Kecskemét, and the journey lasts 1 hour 20 minutes.
-To see more of the surrounding area though, you’ll want to go with a guided tour.
+Getting there: Hourly trains travel from Budapest to Kecskemét, with the journey lasting just under 1.5 hours.
+To see more of the surrounding area, though, you’ll want to go with a guided tour.

-Slovakia isn’t far from Budapest, so you can take the opportunity to head over and see its national capital, Bratislava.
-One of the best side trips from Budapest, you can see plenty of Bratislava in just one day.
-Start with the city’s Old Town and its main square to appreciate Bratislava’s grand architecture, including the colorful tile roof of the Old Town Hall.
-Next, visit the nearby Primatial Palace and check out the artistic fountain of St George.
+Slovakia isn’t far from Budapest, so you can take the opportunity to head over and see its national capital, Bratislava, one of the best side trips from Budapest.
+You can see plenty of Bratislava in just one day.
+Start with the city’s Old Town and its main square to appreciate the grand architecture, including the colorful tile roof of the Old Town Hall.
+Next, visit the nearby Primatial Palace and check out the artistic fountain of St. George.
 Then head up to an icon of Bratislava, Michael’s Gate.
 Just outside of the historic center you’ll find the wonderful Blue Church.
-To the north of the Old Town lies the Presidential Palace, a stately building with an interesting fountain out the front of it.
-Last but not least is Bratislava Castle with its white walls sitting up on a hill with fantastic views of the city and Danube River below.
+To the north of the Old Town lies the Presidential Palace, a stately building with an interesting fountain out front.
+Last but not least is Bratislava Castle, with its white walls sitting up on a hill with fantastic views of the city and Danube River.

-Getting there: To reach Bratislava from Budapest you can take one of the regular trains that will get you there in 2 ½ hours.
+Getting there: To reach Bratislava from Budapest, you can take one of the regular trains.
+The journey takes 2.5 hours.

-Getting there: One of the easy train trips from Budapest, you can get to Visegrad in roughly 40 minutes.
+Getting there: Visegrád is an easy train trip from Budapest, lasting roughly 40 minutes.
 Buses are a little slower and take roughly 50 minutes but are just as regular.
-However by far the best way to get there is on an organized cruise tour.
+However, by far the best way to get there is on an organized cruise tour.

-Getting there: Frequent buses travel from Budapest to Eger, the bus takes 1 hour 40 minutes and the train takes closer to 2 hours.
+Getting there: Frequent buses travel from Budapest to Eger.
+The bus takes just over 1.5 hours, and the train takes closer to two hours.